How Setpoint Diet Can Improve Your Health

 Try to eat a serving from each of these food groups at every meal.
 Science shows these foods work together to lower setpoint weight and improve health.

-For a snack or SANE dessert, feel free to enjoy up to 3 servings per day of low fructose fruits.
-Examples of low fructose fruits include cherries, goji berries, grapefruit, lemons, peaches, strawberries.
+For a snack or SANE dessert, feel free to enjoy up to 3 servings per day of low-fructose fruits.
+Examples of low-fructose fruits include cherries, goji berries, grapefruit, lemons, peaches, and strawberries.

 Improving your health with the SANE setpoint diet is easy and even fun.
 There are no calories or points to count, no hunger, and no deprivation.
 So, what are you waiting for?

-Next Step: Learn How the Setpoint Diet can Improve All Areas of Health with the SANE
+Next step: Learn how the Setpoint Diet can improve all areas of health with SANE

 Ready to finally break free from the yo-yo dieting rollercoaster by balancing your hormones and lowering your body’s setpoint weight?